Last Updated on

 So what else do they include as standard?
 Well, firstly a month’s free trial.
 This is useful, in that anybody with a large number of subscribers doesn’t need to commit to an expensive plan, without a month to explore its features, and ensure their relevance to their objectives.

 The features that are included in all pricing tiers have some standard stuff that you’d expect, and some other nice touches.
 The most obvious one is for creating forms.
-The other features seem to focus on sequential email sends, rather than creating and sending as required.
+The other features seem to focus on sequential email campaigns, rather than creating and sending ad hoc.

 An interesting aspect when you first sign up, is that you won’t immediately have permissions to send emails – another aspect that I’m not entirely sure about.
 You need to import your existing subscribers, then contact their support team, who’ll approve your sending permissions.

 One of the reasons MailChimp is so popular is the free version.